Survivor Stingray: 1972 Corvette LT1 Coupe – SOLD!

 Corvettes featured many-storied versions of Chevrolet’s small-block V8 over the years and arguably one of the more memorable units installed in the C3 was the original LT-1.
 First available in 1970 the optional 350 cubic inch V8 relied on solid lifters, 11.0:1 compression, a high-performance camshaft, and a 780 cu ft/min Holley four-barrel carburetor on a special aluminum intake combined with a low-restriction exhaust for a factory rated at 370 horsepower.
 Two years later, a combination of a lower compression ratio and a change to SAE net horsepower ratings meant only 255 horsepower and 280 pound-feet of torque. not only would 1972 be the final year for full chrome bumper C3 Corvettes, but it also was the end of the line for the original LT-1 motor.

-This Classic White over black 1972 C3 Corvette Coupe featuring its original Lt-1 motor with only 35,000 original miles was just listed here on Craigslist in Randolph Center, New Jersey with an asking price of $38,500.
+This Classic White over black 1972 C3 Corvette Coupe featuring its original Lt-1 motor with only 35,000 original miles was last listed in Randolph Center, New Jersey, with an asking price of $38,500.
 Researching the Collector Car Market Review Online Tool reveals the private seller has their Corvette priced just this guide’s #1 “Excellent” appraisal of $38,975.
 Similarly, the Hagerty Insurance Online Valuation Tool as a second data point confirms this private seller has his C3 priced between the #2 “Excellent” appraisal of $53,200 and the #3 “Good” estimate of $35,500.
-If you are serious about buying this LT-1 powered survivor Corvette, you can start the conversation by emailing the seller.
-When you connect, please remember to mention you saw his Corvette featured here on GuysWithRides.com.
-Good luck with the purchase!

 Here’s the second owner’s brief description: